Tanzquartier Wien GmbH is commited to making website accessible, in accordance with the Web-Zugänglichkeits-Gesetz (WZG BGBl. I. Nr. 59/2019 idgF).

 b.
 Disproportionate burden

-For some audios and videos it is not possible to provide the required audio descriptions.
+It is impossible to provide the required audio descriptions for some audio and videos.
 The WCAG success criterion 1.2.5 (audio description pre-recorded) is not fulfilled.
-We are planning to provide alternative description in future.
+We are planning to offer an alternative description in the future.

 c.
 The content is not within the scope of the applicable legislation

-Content from third parties who are outside the sphere of influence of the Tanzquartier Wien GmbH, is excepted from the Directive (EU) 2016/2102.
+Content from third parties outside the sphere of influence of the Tanzquartier Wien GmbH is excepted from the Directive (EU) 2016/2102.
 For content from third parties of this kind, we cannot make any statements about its compatibility with the provisions on accessibility.

 Preparation of this accessibility statement